Thinking about moving to the land of stroopwafels, King’s Day, and bicycles? Find out what it’s like to be an expat in

 The high taxes in the Netherlands mean that Dutch pensioners have it relatively easy.
 Any individual living or working in the Netherlands is typically insured for the Dutch state pension Algemene Ouderdomswet (AOW).
-The retirement age is currently set at 65.
+The retirement age is currently set at 66 years and seven months.

 Can I afford to buy a home in the Netherlands?

 However, mortgages are easy to obtain, with banks willing to advance 100% of the home’s value.
 Interest rates top out at 3.4% for a 20-year mortgage.
 Typically, you’ll need to be in permanent employment and have lived in the Netherlands for at least six months.
 Homebuyers are eligible for several tax benefits in the Netherlands, including mortgage advice and mediation fees.

 Following a wave of protest against the traditional division of roles in the sixties, the Dutch government took the position that the state must support the free choice of an individual.
 Men and women were thus free to arrange their lives as they wished.
 By 1994, gender equality was enshrined in law and it is now illegal for employers to discriminate by gender, race, or sexual orientation.

 When it comes to women’s healthcare in the Netherlands, check-ups aren’t routine, in line with the standard approach in the Netherlands.
 Private health insurance is mandatory for everyone.
-Anyone who wants to see a specialist – including a gynecologist – must consult their GP first.
-However, pap smears are routine every five years.
-Women over the age of 35 get a mammograph by their GP or a specialist every two years.
+Anyone who wants to see a specialist – including a gynaecologist – must consult their GP first.
+However, women are invited for pap smears between the ages of 30 and 60.
+Women aged 50–75 are invited for a mammogram by their GP or a specialist every two years.

-The Netherlands is one of the safest countries in the world for a woman to give birth, despite a more unusual pre-natal and delivery system in comparison to other European countries.
-Although prenatal care can seem strangely lacking by some standards, with the Dutch medical establishment viewing childbirth as a natural process and not an illness, few new mothers complain about the high level of post-natal care, which can even include personal help at home.
+The Netherlands has a slightly unusual pre-natal and delivery system in comparison to other European countries.
+Although prenatal care can seem strangely lacking by some standards, with the Dutch medical establishment viewing childbirth as a natural process rather than a medical one, few new mothers complain about the high level of post-natal care, which can even include personal help at home.
 Public health insurance in the Netherlands covers most maternity costs as well as abortions.

 What’s it like raising kids in the Netherlands?